 Health insurance is a valuable benefit that goes a long way towards helping make treatment more affordable.
-In recent years many of the major insurers have introduced requirements on osteopaths that forces them to provide treatment according to their financial rules which have the potential to conflict with the arrangement in place between the patient and their osteopath.
+In recent years many of the major insurers have introduced requirements on osteopaths that force them to provide treatment according to their financial rules which have the potential to conflict with the arrangement in place between the patient and their osteopath.

 When you call to speak to them, some insurers ‘insist’ that osteopath’s fees are paid directly by them rather than you submitting receipts and being reimbursed.
-This may be because insurers will settle your account on a different time frame to their providers (your osteopath).
+This may be because insurers will settle your account in a different time frame than their providers (your osteopath).
 It is not uncommon for it to take as much as six weeks for invoices to be paid, only to find that an excess has already been deducted from our payment, leaving us short.
 Unfortunately, this means that we then have to chase you for the deficit – not only is this embarrassing for you but it may come as a surprise as often this call may be many weeks after your treatment has ended.

 Also, many insurers will only pay a set amount per session and expect you to make up any shortfall, we do not believe it fair to offer different pricing to insured and uninsured clients.

 Because of this, we cannot offer an account service for treatment provided, whether for insured or private patients.
-Each patient is asked to pay for treatment at the time of their appointment but of course you remain able to claim those fees back from insurers subject to the terms of your policy.
+Each patient is asked to pay for treatment at the time of their appointment but of course, you remain able to claim those fees back from insurers subject to the terms of your policy.